 A short time ago, Palo Alto day, the sixtieth anniversary of a decisive battle of the Mexican war, was observed by the Texas Association of Mexican war veterans, at Dallas, Tex.
 A grand reunion was held of veterans and their friends.
 Patriotic speeches were made, the business of the organization was attended to, and the veterans were royally entertained and had a good time generally.
-An extended report of the proceedings appears in the Dallas Morning News of May 9.
+An extended re. port of the proceedings appears in the Dallas Morning News of May 9.

-A feature specially noted in that re-

-on "The Case of Reed Smoot," which we here copy in toto:
+A feature specially noted in that report, was the reading of a letter from nator Reed Smoot to Mrs. Moore on "The Case of Reed Smoot," which here copy in toto;

 "Here is a man who comes to the United States Senate with the commis-sion of one of the sovereign States of this Union.
-Although he has not been charged with being a malefactor, and despite the fact that he is in his private life an upright and most useful citizen, he has had to fight for his fficial life almost from the hour that he took his seat in the Senate.
-Even his bitterest enemies do not try to show that he is the husband of more than one wife.
-The entire war that is than one wife.
+Although he has not been charged with being a maiefactor, and despite the fact that he is in his pri-vate life an upright and most useful citizen, he has had to fight for his official life almost from the hour that he took his seat in the Senate.
+Even his bitterest enemies do not try to his bitterest enemies do not try show that he is the husband of m than one wife.
+The entire war that than one whe.
 The entire war that is waged upon him is based upon his hold-ing an office in the Mormon Church.
 In other words, the prejudice against that Church is visited on Mr. Smoot.
-He is to be the vicarious offering on the alto be the vicarious offering on the al-tars of bigotry and intolerance.
+He is to be the vicarious offering on the altars of bigotry and intolerance.
 "It is true that under our form of government which gives each house of Congress the right to judge of the qual-ifications of its members, the United States Senate can arbitrarily expel any man who holds a seat in that body.
-It goes without each of the the would neve man who holds a seat in that body.
 It goes without saying that it would nev-er have occurred to Senator Burrows or Senator Dubois, who are leading the fight on Mr. Smoot, to have made any attack upon him had he been a deacon or an elder in one of the Protestant churches.
-He might have been an ut-terly irreligious and even an immoral man, and not have been subjected to the merciless persecution that has been so persistently made upon him solely because of his church affiliations.
-"As Reed Smoot admittedly ranks with the best men in his native State;
+He might have been an utterly irreligious and even an immoral man, and not have been subjected to the merciless persecution that has been so persistently made upon him solely because of his church affiliations.